wp-plugins/playbuzz/readme.txt

 2. You get free content that is embedded on your site! rather than redirecting users out of the site.

 = More Information =
-For any questions or more information please contact publishers@playbuzz.com
+For any questions or more information please [contact us](http://www.playbuzz.com/contact)

 == Installation ==
 1. Upload the plugin to the "/wp-content/plugins/" directory.